cybertronicEX/cybertronicEX/README.md

 # 💫 About Me:
-im currently working as a software engineer
+Hi, my name is Visal and I'm currently working as a software engineer.

 ## 🌐 Socials: